-The budget reconciliation process is initiated by the passage of a budget resolution in both chambers that includes reconciliation instructions for specified committees of jurisdiction.
-Any legislative committee with jurisdiction over spending, revenue, or the debt limit may be directed to report reconciliation legislation.
+The budget reconciliation process is initiated by the passage of a budget resolution in both Chambers that includes reconciliation instructions for specified committees of jurisdiction.
+Any legislative committee with jurisdiction over spending, revenues, or the debt limit may be directed to report reconciliation legislation.

-Specifically, these instructions require the named committees to develop and report legislation that would change laws within their respective jurisdictions relating to the spending, revenue, or the debt limit.11
+Specifically, these instructions require the named committees to develop and report legislation that would change laws within their respective jurisdictions relating to the spending, revenue, or the debt limit.
+13 Such current practice provides committees with informal extensions for consideration.

-10 Although committees have often responded to their instructions early and on time, there is no procedural mechanism to compel committee action prior to the date specified in the budget resolution or even at all.
-Therefore, current practice provides committees with informal extensions for consideration.
 Megan S. Lynch & James v.
 Saturno, The Budget Reconciliation Process: Stages of Consideration, Cong.
 Research Serv.
 4, n.
 9 (Jan.
 4, 2017); Megan S. Lynch, Budget Reconciliation Process: Timing of Committee Responses to Reconciliation Directives, Cong.
 Research Serv., 4-7 (Jan.
-19, 2016) ("There is no procedural mechanism, such as a point of order, for enforcing the date specified in the reconciliation in response to their instructions after the date specified in the instruction with no impact on whether the resultant legislation was considered as reconciliation.
+19, 2016) ("There is no procedural mechanism, such as a point of order, for enforcing the date specified in the reconciliation instruction as it appears in the budget resolution.
+Committees have sometimes reported reconciliation legislation in response to their instructions after the date specified in the instruction with no impact on whether the resultant legislation was considered as reconciliation legislation.
 In other words, the late response of one or more committees did not cause the bill to lose its privileged status as a reconciliation bill.").